FarkostInteractive/VerdantPage/Documentation/UserGuide/Performance.md

 # Performance
 {: .no_toc }

 This might not be the most exciting guide in the world, but it is nonetheless very important.
-Verdant is very different from other vegetaion systems and it has its own set of unique quirks when it comes to performance.
-Being aware of them will help you avoid pitfalls and make for a much smoother experience in the long run
+By now you've seen the ways in which Verdant is different from other vegetation systems, and now we'll look at the set of performance quirks that come along with that.
+Being aware of them will help you avoid common pitfalls and make for a much smoother experience in the long run.

 ## Table of contents
 {: .no_toc .text-delta }